Jayantasaha01/Firewall-Simulator/README.md

 # Firewall Simulator

-A minimal firewall simulation tool that reads packet logs and applies simple IP-based rules.
+A simple firewall simulation tool that reads packet logs from the packets.json file and applies simple IP-based rules.

 ## Usage